carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 **User 1**<br>
 Action:  Please hit the start button.

-**1. How did you feel about the speed of movement into the room?**<br>
+**Question: How did you feel about the speed of movement into the room?**<br>
-It felt a little too fast.
+**Response:** It felt a little too fast.
 It was a bit disorienting.
 I would like it to be a little slower.
-I was surprised when I started moving.
+I was surprised when I started moving.<br>
+**Outcome:** I slowed down the speed of movement between each of the three positions of the game.<br>

-**2. Did you feel a little sick as you were moving?**<br>
+**Question: Did you feel a little sick as you were moving?**<br>
-Yes, I felt a little sick.
+**Response:** Yes, I felt a little sick.
+**Outcome:** I slowed down the speed of movement between each of the three positions of the game.<br>

-**3. Do you have anything else to add about the movement or anything else?**<br>
+**Question: Do you have anything else to add about the movement or anything else?**<br>
-Yes, I get stuck outside the building if I click the "restart" button from inside the room.
+**Response:** Yes, I get stuck outside the building if I click the "restart" button from inside the room.

-note:  the above is a bug where the user can click the "restart" button from inside the game room. <br>
+**Outcome:** this is a bug where the user can click the "restart" button from inside the game room. <br>
-Action:  the "restart" button needs to be inactive until the player is outside the building.
+This was resolved by making the restart panel appear only after the game is won.

 ### 4. User testing - Final product